m-barnard/amdc/README.md

 * [Data Documentation](#data-see-daynamica_analysis)

 ## General information
-All analyses were run use R 4.4.0 and Python 3.8.3.
-The needed python library versions can be loaded as a conda environment using nTreeClus_environ.yaml
+All analyses were run using R 4.4.0 and Python 3.8.3.
+The needed python librarues can be loaded as a conda environment using nTreeClus_environ.yaml

 In both src/ folders there is a file named ntrees_edit.py.
-The majority of this code is from https://github.com/HadiJahanshahi/nTreeClus nTreeClus.py file; however, some changes were made in order to run this method given our simulation setting parameters.
+The majority of this code is from https://github.com/HadiJahanshahi/nTreeClus nTreeClus.py file; however, some changes were made in order to run this method for our simulation setting parameters.

 ## Reproducing figures, tables, and results

 All figures, tables, and results are reproduced in .qmd or .ipynb files.
 The headings in these files label which figures/tables/results are being replicated.
 The rendered files can be found at the GitHub pages for this repo (https://m-barnard.github.io/amdc_clustering/).

 Files/results below with (!) recreate tables by reading in results rather than by running the analysis (this was done for computational reasons).
 To actually run these analyses see the ['Run analysis from R/python or shell scripts'](#run-analysis-from-rpython-or-shell-scripts) section below.

 ### Simulations (Section 3)